tapis-project/application-repository/img-classify/README.md

 ## Details

-**img-classify** is non-interactive.
+The img-classify app is non-interactive.
 Once a job using this app has been submitted, the input files provided in the job submission body are automatically staged and classifcation is performed.
-The output can be found in the app definition's specified output directory ("execSystemOutputDir").
+The output can be found in the output directory specified in the app definition ("execSystemOutputDir").
 <br><br>

 ## Using the img-classify app

-Use the _app_definition.json_ file as a reference for creating the **img-classify** app.
+Use the _app_definition.json_ file as a reference for creating the img-classify app.
 Simply download the file or copy its contents and [create the app](https://tapis.readthedocs.io/en/latest/technical/apps.html#creating-an-application).

 To run the app on a specified system instead of a publicly shared one, users can add an "execSystemId" key-value pair under the "jobAttributes" field in the app definition: